 Which partly explains the fact that most gaming protagonists are white males.

-In fact, Kingdom Come Deliverance got excellent reviews.
+In fact, the popular RPG Kingdom Come: Deliverance got solid reviews.
 But was criticized for a lack of minorities in the game world.

 That’s starting to change.

 Like with society as a whole, the gaming industry is starting to pay attention to representation in their games.

 Specifically, developers are starting to make women and minorities more prominent in the worlds they create.